 Audit of extensions and modules.

-The first steps is to analyze existing Magento 1 site and prepare list of modules / extensions that is installed.
-In many cases about 60% of the modules no longer needed so can be excluded from the scope of the migration.
+The first step is to analyze the existing Magento 1 site and prepare a list of modules/ extensions that is installed.
+In many cases, about 60% of the modules no longer needed so can be excluded from the scope of the migration.

-Very important to define all 3rd party systems that is connecting to the magento (either using magento admin or using magento API).
+Very important to define all 3rd party systems that are connecting to Magento (either using Magento admin or using Magento API).

-Most of the extension vendors already prepared modules for Magento 2 but we strongly recommend if its all possible use 1 single extension vendor to get all modules configured.
+Most of the extension vendors already prepared modules for Magento 2 but we strongly recommend if it’s all possible to use 1 single extension vendor to get all modules configured.

 Magecloud happy to provide our coupon codes that will provide you some discounts